 In today’s world of complicated environmental regulations and policies and increased enforcement, it is important to make sure that your project is constructed in strict compliance with all rules, regulations and policies.
 This can mean the difference between long delays, fines and negative press and a smooth running project with positive media coverage and praise from the regulators.

-Jim and Jacki McCulley, the owners of Watershed Eco LLC., have extensive experience in environmental monitoring and permit compliance work.
+Jim McCulley, the owner of Watershed Eco LLC., has extensive experience in environmental monitoring and permit compliance work.
 Jim previously worked as a regulator at the U.S. Army Corps of Engineers, Philadelphia District prior to forming his own environmental company (JCM Environmental) 22 years ago in 1990.
-Jacki joined the firm as the business manager in 2000 and together they grew the company to over 25 employees performing millions of dollars’ worth of environmental consulting work in the mid-Atlantic region.

 The Peninsula on Indian River Bay

 When Jim McCulley secured one of the largest wetland fill permits for a private development in Sussex County, Delaware, the Corps of Engineers and the State of Delaware wanted an environmental monitor on the site to make sure that all of the promises that were made, were fulfilled during construction.
 These promises included: exclusionary fencing maintained through the life of the project, contractor fines for trespass into excluded areas, maintenance of resources that were identified as “to be preserved” in the permit applications, surface and ground water monitoring, sediment and erosion control inspections and contractor education.
 The developer proposed Jim and the Corps and the State approved.

 This project won numerous environmental awards and was praised by State and County regulators for the manner in which environmental compliance was achieved throughout the site construction activities.